piyumalipalihawadana/color-thread-calculator/README.md

 # color-thread-calculator
-Tool for garment manufacturers to detect colors from customer design images and calculate thread requirements for production
+developing to  solve a encounted issue in garment industry Tool for garment manufacturers to detect colors from customer design images and calculate thread requirements for production

 # 🎨🧵 Color Thread Calculator for Garment Industry